 Do you know that voting is the bedrock of our democracy and our voting block has incredible power?
-Join Valerie B. Jarrett and IGNITE for a three day virtual Young Women Vote Virtual Conference.
+Join Valerie B. Jarrett and IGNITE for a two day virtual Young Women Vote Virtual Conference.
 Learn from experts and elected leaders about how to mobilize your peers to get registered, educated, and organized to get to the polls.
 Get ready to #IGNITEtheVote in the 2020 election and beyond.

 Meet Young Women Vote keynote speaker Valerie B. Jarrett